nickduran/llm-linguistic-alignment/README.md

 `alignment-BERT-only.ipynb` contains code for generating semantic alignment scores using BERT from HuggingFace
 - Note: this needs to be worked on and outputs data similar to that of "GPT-only"

+For now, ignore the other .ipynb and .sh files (05-08-24).
+These are for running the complete NLP analysis (based on the ALIGN tool) in SOL and need to be updated.